-In the Greek-Roman world the range was known as Bargylus; it was covered with forests of pines, oaks and cedars; a clearing in a wood, maybe surrounding a taller tree, became the site of religious rites in honour of Ba'al, the main deity of the Phoenician mythology and to whom Mount Casius, a high mountain north of Bargylus and south of Antioch, was sacred.
+In the Greek-Roman world the range was known as Bargylus; it was covered with forests of pines, oaks and cedars; a clearing in a wood, maybe surrounding a taller tree (similar to what occurred at Dodoni in the mountains of Greece), became the site of religious rites in honour of Ba'al, the main deity of the Phoenician mythology and to whom Mount Casius, a high mountain north of Bargylus and south of Antioch, was sacred.

 Today's approach to the shrine is not very different from that experienced by the first western travellers who visited the region: It was in the midst of these mountains that I found, in the locality of Hosn Suleiman, the ruins of the temples to Jupiter, which had only been mentioned by Lieut.
 Walpole and whose scientific importance was yet unknown.
 The first thing which strikes the eye in descending towards the site of ancient Baetocece is a vast enclosure. (...)
 It is the best preserved specimen of sacred enclosure.

 Benjamin Harris Cowper - Journal of Sacred Literature and Biblical Record - April/July 1866